nm-z/AutoML/README.md

 ```bash
 ./run_all.sh
 ```
+The script checks for core packages like `pandas` and installs them from `requirements.txt` if they are missing.
 All orchestrations run **AutoGluon**, **Auto-Sklearn**, and **TPOT** simultaneously.
 The `--all` flag ensures every run evaluates each engine before selecting a champion.

 ## Project Structure